 If you are a Conditional Offer Holder you will receive an email once your offer has been updated to complete this step.

 Private sector housing

 You may even prefer to live in private sector housing – if you have a family, or require a non-standard contract, for example.
 We work closely with landlords to ensure our recommended houses offer a safe and secure alternative to halls.
 You can find out more on our Private sector housing pages.

 If you’re looking for short-term accommodation, our flexible homestay option might be the best option for you.
 You’ll be placed with a host family and given your own room and access to other facilities in the house.
-There are catered or self-catered options and contracts are on a weekly basis giving you flexibility to stay as long as you need.
+Contracts are on a weekly basis giving you flexibility to stay as long as you need.